Superraptor/GSSO/README.md

 * 1.0.1e (13 September 2019)
 * 2.0.0 (18 June 2020)
 * 2.0.1 (22 July 2020)
+* 2.0.2 (N/A)
+* 2.0.3 (TBA)

 ## Contributing

 Please feel free to contribute!
 If there is a term or terms that include unsatisfactory information, broken links, derogatory terminology that is not appropriately marked, please contact us!
+Additionally, we are attempting to include as much information from disparate archives as possible.
+If you or someone you know runs an LGBTQIA+ and/or sex archive with a controlled terminology, let us know!

 A very basic search/browse interface of version 1.0.0 is located [here](http://homepages.uc.edu/~kronkcj/gsso/) for the time being.